Learn About Our

 In the past few years, there have been several freight-related investments that have been made in the Greater Memphis Region.
 The Memphis MPO Regional Freight Plan, represents an opportunity to address freight needs and issues in a comprehensive fashion and integrate freight planning into the ongoing multimodal transportation planning process.

-The Regional Freight Plan seeks to identify balance across modes to move freight effectively, in, out and through the region in a manner to meet the near and longer term needs of the region’s industries and stakeholders.
-The planning efforts will include numerous meetings with various stakeholders from the public and private sectors within the region to gather feedback on the region’s freight movement, operations and transportation infrastructure.
+The Regional Freight Plan seeks to identify balance across modes to move freight effectively, in, out and through the region in a manner to meet the near and long term needs of the region’s industries and stakeholders.
+The planning efforts included a public survey, survey of current truck drivers, and numerous meetings with stakeholders from the public and private sectors within the region to gather feedback on the region’s freight movement, operations and transportation infrastructure.
+Key plan components include:

-The Plan will take a close look at the industrial areas within the greater Memphis region, rural as well as urban areas, to identify the means for freight to move effectively with the region’s transportation network.
-The future growth and repurposing of former industrial sites will be key components of the evaluation.
-Taken together, the Plan will identify the means to take advantage of the region’s unique transportation attributes as a regional distribution center with its highway, inland waterway, rail, air freight and pipeline connections across North America, as well as down the street.
+The Plan took a close look at the industrial areas within the Greater Memphis Region, rural as well as urban areas, to identify the means for freight to move effectively with the region’s transportation network.
+The future growth and repurposing of former industrial sites were key components of the evaluation.
+Taken together, the Plan identified the means to take advantage of the region’s unique transportation attributes as a regional distribution center with its highway, inland waterway, rail, air freight and pipeline connections across North America, as well as down the street.
+Recommendations include:

-Finally, the Plan will demonstrate the economic attractiveness of this region, the strength of its workforce and its ability to host industry’s supply chains in a cost effective manner.
+Finally, the Plan demonstrated the economic attractiveness of this region, the strength of its workforce and its ability to host industry’s supply chains in a cost effective manner.

 For more information, please see the presentations made at the Freight Advisory Committee (FAC) and Planning and Land Use Committee (PLAC) meetings.